painerp/TamperMonkeyScripts/README.md

 ### Features:
 - automates finding a valid stream
-- reloads stream on timeout or another error and every 10 minutes
+- reloads stream on timeout, on detecting an error and every 10 minutes
 - sets stream quality to 160p and disables low latency
 - automatically collects channel points
 - handles most warnings